 We are wanting to establish four equipped and furnished science laboratories, three math classrooms, and an administration office for our first phase of the project.
 This will allow the program to be launched and run while focusing on the expansion phase.
 We are currently needing your help to fund this project.

 Lofentse Girls High School, in Orlando, Soweto is a no-fee paying school, meaning it serves an extremely poor community.
 The school serves girls from grade 8-12.
-This school is in need of infrastructure, resources and support.
-We have an opportunity to create a massive impact on the lives of young women.
-Currently the science labs and classrooms are not suitable for a conducive learning environment.
+This school was in need of infrastructure, resources and support.
+We had an opportunity, alongside our donors, to create a massive impact on the lives of young women and impact their future by providing access to STEM subjects.
+The science labs and classrooms were not suitable for a conducive learning environment.

-The SAME Foundation is currently establishing two new science laboratories, and ten fully equipped maths-focused classrooms.
-E-learning systems, which contains learning software is included in every classroom.
-We will run a Maths support programme throughout 2019, using the Maths Buddy dictionaries to enhance Maths understanding of both teachers and learners.
+The SAME Foundation established two new science laboratories, and ten fully equipped math-focused classrooms.
+E-learning systems, which contains learning software were included in every classroom.
+We will be running a Math support programme throughout 2019, using the Maths Buddy dictionaries to enhance Maths understanding of both teachers and learners.